jarrodthibodeau/vue-electron-music-player/README.md

 > [React example](https://github.com/christiannwamba/scotch-player)

 ## Setup
-You will need to acquire a client id from Soundcloud and adding it to the Container.vue file as necessary
+You will need to acquire a client id from Soundcloud and add it to the Container.vue file as necessary

 ## Build Setup